 And so I'm looking for work.

-I'm uh 65-year-old out-of-work white male, and when you go in, there's only one way in, and they have these fold-up folding tables, and they have these women behind them handing out small clipboards with yellow cards, and so I went up to the table and uh I s I started filling out I wrote my first name, and then I saw the name Kareem Brown on top, and just her name.
+And when you go in, there's only one way in, and they have these folding tables, and they have these women behind them handing out small clipboards with yellow cards.

-And I said, Well, what are these cards for?
+And I said, well, what are these cards for?

 I said, wait a minute, this person is a political person.

-I'm not gonna fill this out.
+I'm not going to fill this out.

-He says, Where's your card?
+He says, where's your card?

 And I was fit to be tied.

-And so I called it.
+And so I called him.

 Wait a sec.

-I can't I was wondering what the name Brown had to do with this.
+I was wondering what the name Brown had to do with this.

 Correct.

-Congresswoman Corinne Brown, Congress Democrat, and so what was the purpose of giving all these cards the information to her?
+And so what was the purpose of giving all these cards and information to her?

-So the job fair was really the the illusion of the purpose here was to collect information on the people that showed up for this congresswoman.
+The purpose here was to collect information on all the people that showed up for this Congresswoman.

 Well, that was part of it.